 A diffraction grating is an optical element that diffracts energy into its constituent wavelengths.
-The groove density, depth and profile dictate the spectral range, efficiency, resolution and performance of the grating.
+The groove density, depth and profile dictate the spectral range, efficiency, resolution and performance of the diffraction grating.

 There are typically two different types of diffraction grating – the ruled grating and the holographic grating.
-A ruled diffraction grating is produced by a ruling engine that cuts grooves into the coating on the grating substrate (typically glass coated with a thin reflective layer) using a diamond tipped tool.
-A holographic diffraction grating is produced using a photolithographic technique and can have either a sinusoidal or blazed profile.
+A ruled grating is produced by a ruling engine that cuts grooves into the coating on the grating substrate (typically glass coated with a thin reflective layer) using a diamond tipped tool.
+A holographic grating is produced using a photolithographic technique and can have either a sinusoidal or blazed profile.

 Sinusoidal groove profiles are the most common groove shape for holographic gratings where the grooves are symmetrical and therefore have no blaze direction.
-A sinusoidal grating offers a wider spectral coverage compared to a blazed grating but has lower efficiency.
+A sinusoidal grating offers a wider spectral coverage compared to a blazed grating but usually has lower efficiency.

 A blazed holographic grating has had the sinusoidal profile transformed into a ‘saw tooth’ profile.
 This saw tooth profile increases the efficiency of the diffraction grating over the wavelength region of interest without increasing the stray light.
-Spectrum Scientific is one of the few companies in the world to offer a blazed holographic diffraction grating.
+Spectrum Scientific uses a proprietary blazing technique which creates a blazed grating that demonstrates considerably lower stray light with equivalent or better efficiency when compared to ion-etched gratings.
 Currently this technique is limited to a blaze region of 200-300mm.